 PRO TIP: If your dog responds well to the soothing music, you can leave it playing when you leave the house on days that storms are imminent.

 Be Loving, Not Punishing

 Your dog is already frightened from the storm.
-Yelling at him or swatting him on the rear will not make the situation any worse.
+Yelling at him or correcting him will not make the situation any better.
 Avoid disciplining your dog during a thunderstorm and focus on making him feel safe and protected.
 This may mean that your 150 pounds Great Dane turns into a lap dog temporarily.
 If you stay calm and caring throughout the process, your dog will learn that thunderstorms aren’t as bad as they seem.
 But, resist the urge to be too over-protective as he may see this as affirming his fear.
 Act like the storm is nothing to be concerned with and try to initiate some playtime.